xStarbound/xStarbound/doc/lua/world.md

 #### `bool` world.spawnLiquid(`Vec2F` position, `LiquidId` liquid, `float` quantity)

 Attempts to place the specified quantity of the specified liquid at the specified position.
 Returns `true` if successful and `false` otherwise.

+> **xStarbound v4.2:** If `"bypassBuildChecks"` is enabled on xServer, liquid placement does not «proc» falling tiles or liquid flows outside of the liquid type being spawned.

 ---